grame-cncm/faustdoc/src/workshops/2020-04-10-faust-juce.md

 [<< Download the source of this tutorial >>](2020-04-10-faust-juce/misc/poly.zip)

 The procedure to create a polyphonic synthesizer DSP object is slightly different than for a simple monophonic synth such as the one presented at the beginning of this tutorial.
-Here, we'll be using the same Faust program as one used for the [mono synthesizer example](#simple-monophonic-synth-plug-in).
-To enable polyphony, we just need to configure the `nvoices` metadata which allows us to specify the maximum number of voices of polyphony of the DSP object that will be generated:
+Here, we'll be using the same Faust program as the one used for the [mono synthesizer example](#simple-monophonic-synth-plug-in).
+To enable polyphony, we just need to configure the `nvoices` metadata, which allows us to specify the maximum number of voices of polyphony of the DSP object that will be generated:

 <!-- faust-run -->
 ```